sourcegraph/sourcegraph-public-snapshot/doc/code_intelligence/how-to/configure_auto_indexing.md

 ### Applying indexing policies globally

-Site admins may create indexing policies that are applied to _all repositories_ on your Sourcegraph instance.
-In order to view and edit these policies, navigate to teh code intelligence configuration in the site-admin dashboard.
+Site admins can create indexing policies that apply to _all repositories_ on their Sourcegraph instance.
+In order to view and edit these policies, navigate to the code intelligence configuration in the site-admin dashboard.

 <img src="https://storage.googleapis.com/sourcegraph-assets/docs/images/code-intelligence/sg-3.33/indexing/global/list.png" class="screenshot">